Spoken English Pathshala

 4. Word Order: In indirect speech, word order may change, such as the inversion of subject and verb when asking questions.

-See also Concrete Nouns
+See also Tenses

 Common Reporting Verbs: There is a wide range of reporting verbs you can use to introduce indirect speech.
 Here are some examples: